robertefreeman/tester-mcp-client/README.md

 - 🔌 Connects to an MCP server using Server-Sent Events (SSE)
 - 💬 Provides a chat-like UI for displaying tool calls and results
 - 🇦 Connects to an [Apify MCP Server](https://apify.com/apify/actors-mcp-server) for interacting with one or more Apify Actors
-- 💥 Dynamically loads and uses tools based on context and user queries (only if supported by a server)
+- 💥 Dynamically uses tools based on context and user queries (if supported by a server)
 - 🔓 Use Authorization headers and API keys for secure connections
 - 🪟 Open source, so you can review it, suggest improvements, or modify it